XimeraProject/editorialReview/reviewForm.md

   - [ ] serve a clear purpose within the narrative - - [ ] have clear instructions
   - [ ] utilize consistent styling throughout the text
   - [ ] function as intended.
-- Auto-graded exercises
-  - [ ] are employed consistently throughout the text
-  - [ ] serve a clear purpose within the narrative
-  - [ ] enhance the flow of the narrative rather than disrupt it
-  - [ ] utilize appropriate modality (e.g. selectAll, multipleChoice, answer etc.)
 - Videos
   - [ ] are of good quality
   - [ ] enhance the narrative
   - [ ] are used purposfully throughout the text.
 - Additional interactive features (e.g. coding cells)
   - [ ] have a clear purpose within the narrative
   - [ ] have clear instructions.
   - [ ] Problem sets are easy to find.
+- Randomly Generated Problems
+- SAGE Cell Programming
+- Other Answer-Type Enhancements

-### PDF Format
+### PDF Enhancements
+  - [ ] Answer keys,
-Enhancements of the standard PDF format are: Answer keys, Print-on-demand ready copies, etc.
+  - [ ] Print-on-demand ready copies,
+  - [ ] Instructor Editions

 ## Content Quality

 ### Accuracy